 This type of grooming explains how perpetrators often befriend young people and make them believe they are in a loving ‘relationship’ or friendship and then coerce them to have sex with friends or associates.
 Peer to peer grooming can sometimes be associated with gang activity, where the young person doing the grooming is a victim themselves.

 Whilst this definition is widely referred to as the ‘Boyfriend Model’, it’s worth bearing in mind that this does not take into account the fact that boys and young men can also be sexually exploited in this way.

 This type of exploitation includes sex trafficking of young people, sometimes across the country or internationally or even just between houses or hotels, sometimes as part of an organised network of ‘buying and selling’ of the sexual services of young people by perpetrators.
 Some young people involved in the organised network may also be used themselves to recruit other young people into the network.
 This model usually involves numerous victims and perpetrators and is the most widely reported in the media.

 Inappropriate Relationship Model

-This usually involves one perpetrator who has inappropriate power or control over a young person – one indicator could be a significant age gap or a person in a position of authority exploiting a young person for sex.
-The young person may believe they are in a loving relationship.
+This usually involves one perpetrator who has inappropriate power or control over a young person – one indicator could be a significant age gap or a person in a position of authority exploiting a young person for sex or criminality

-There is still limited understanding of gang models in child sexual exploitation.
+There is an increasing understanding of gang models in child exploitation.
 This can include sexual exploitation through gang initiation rituals, gang pressure or as punishment for crossing areas/boundaries.
 It is also worth considering that many gang members can also be victims themselves.